 This effect is called wait warping where customers who are attracted/entertained while waiting will see reduced wait times by up to 35%.

-The content on the display screen can be changed or updated easily as the target changes.
+As the target audience changes, the content on the display screen can be changed or updated.
 There is also central control of the content.

-A lot less footwork is required to manage messaging campaigns which makes the process more convenient and less time-consuming.
+A lot less footwork is required to manage messaging campaigns.
+That, in fact, makes them more convenient and less time-consuming.
 This eliminates staff and printing errors.

 Dayparting is also made easy with digital signage which allows users to highlight different content throughout the day.